Bipolar Treatment for Teens and Young Adults

 - Cognitive Behavioral Therapy to help teens and young adults reframe the patterns of thinking that accompany different mood states and monitor their activity levels during episodes

-- Dialectical Behavioral Therapy to guide clients to find ways to decrease the stress associated with bipolar disorder symptoms, and better manage emotional fluctuations
+- DBT-Informed Skills to help clients decrease the stress associated with bipolar disorder symptoms, and better manage emotional fluctuations

 - Attachment-Based Family Therapy to rebuild disrupted family relationships so young people can rely on their parents for support in recovering from bipolar